davidecaminati/Domotics-Raspberry/Software/README.txt

 #Minix X5 mini for speek engine#
     #install on the minix this software#
     SSHDroid (ssh server)
-    Script Launcher
+    SL4A Script Launcher
-    TaskBomb
+    TaskBomb task scheduler
-    #run script launcher#
+    #run Script Launcher#
-        #click on the link SL$A and go in the download page, in the left download the first link Python4Android_r4.apk and the link sl4a_r6.apk#
+        #click on the link SL4A and go in the download page, in the left download the first link Python4Android_r4.apk and the link sl4a_r6.apk#
         #download and install Python4Android_r4.apk#
         #download and install sl4a_r6.apk#
         #after the installation , open Python4Android and click on the first button [INSTALL] (start the download of PythonExtra_14)#
-        #select [Browse Module] then click on TWISTED for download it (dont try to install, this is an EGG file not APK)#
+        #select [Browse Module] then click on TWISTEDmatrix for download it (dont try to install, this is an EGG file not APK)#
-        #return in [IMPORT MODULES] then select TWISTEDxxx for import the module#
+        #return in [IMPORT MODULES] then select TWISTEDmatrix for import the module#
-    #download and unzip lastest CherryPy from this url https://pypi.python.org/pypi/CherryPy/3.2.4#
+    #from a computer download and unzip lastest CherryPy from this url https://pypi.python.org/pypi/CherryPy/3.2.4#
         #copy the folder (in my case using winscp because i'm on Windows machine)  (ex /home/pi/CherryPy-3.2.4 in a Raspberry (we need linux for compile this with ARM architecture#
         #open ssh on this raspberry, go in the folder /home/pi/CherryPy-3.2.4#
         #launch this command python setup.py build#